 Having a User-Friendly Website is Not an Option, It Is a Must!

 I hold seminars to help business owners build better websites.
 Generally, I focus on creating a website that supports your business objectives, a challenge for most small business owners.
 Instead of going into the technical details, I want to explain why user-friendly business web design is key to growing your business.

 Many small business owners fall into two main categories.
-A few spend a great deal of time, effort, and money on making their business website gorgeous, embracing the latest techniques, and making the thing pop visually.
+A few spend much time, effort, and money on making their business website gorgeous, embracing the latest techniques, and making it pop visually.
 They treat it more like a creative project than a marketing tool.

-Other small business owners just want to get something up as fast and cheap as possible.
-They spend little or no thought on user-friendly business web design, and that usually is very apparent.
+Other small business owners just want to get something up quickly and cheaply.
+They spend little or no thought on user-friendly business web design, which is usually very apparent.
 I am sure you know of a few business websites like that yourself.

 Focus on Your Target Consumer

-The main issue that both groups tend to forget is that ultimately it doesn’t matter how pretty or straightforward your business website is.
-If your website visitors can’t use it, if they can’t find the info they’re looking for, they will simply leave.
-When your target audience gets annoyed and frustrated while using your website, then it’s not a user-friendly site.
+The main issue that both groups tend to forget is that it doesn’t matter how pretty or straightforward your business website is.
+If your website visitors can’t use it or find the info they’re looking for, they will simply leave.
+It’s not user-friendly when your target audience gets annoyed and frustrated while using your website.
 So that is what you need to avoid!

-Unless you are creating a website for artistic purposes or personal reasons rather than real business usability, user-friendliness and efficiency must be your top priorities.
-For that reason, here are some strategies to apply to your business web design.
-By following these tips to create a user-friendly business web design, you will end up with a website that is both easier and faster to use.
+Unless you create a website for artistic purposes or personal reasons rather than real business usability, user-friendliness, and efficiency must be your top priorities.
+Therefore, here are some strategies to apply to your business web design.
+Following these tips to create a user-friendly business web design will give you a faster and more user-friendly website.

 9 Tips for User-Friendly Business Web Design